 Furthermore, I unlocked most of the recipes within a couple of hours, save for a few in the forge.
 The loot you find is mostly better versions of the same weapons and tools you can already craft with no real gameplay change.
-Yet the system itself is full of tedium for very little payoff.
+Yet, the system itself is full of tedium for very little payoff.

 You need to raid labyrinths to acquire what you need to escape the islands.
 You enter these labyrinths by purchasing keys from a shop.
 Each key costs 5000 gold, and the stupid shop thing moves every couple of in-game days.
-Sailing from island to island takes quite a while, and you’re always chasing it after grinding up gold for a key.
+Sailing from island to island takes quite a while, and you’re always chasing it after grinding out enough gold for a key.

-My swarm of monkeys pounced on every enemy like angry conservatives at the idea of a fair wage.
+My swarm of monkeys pounced on every enemy I encounter like angry conservatives at the idea of a fair wage.
 Half the time I couldn’t even tell what was going on.
 I spent most combats standing around, occasionally moving out of the way of an attack while my monkeys did the work.
 The first time I sailed to another island I ran into a tiger and panicked, only to laugh as my monkeys ripped it apart in seconds.
 It’s sort of like Pikmin, except you have no control over the action whatsoever.

 You have to do the survival grind to play the adventure.
 Playing the adventure rewards you with tools and materials for the survival grind, for you to grind to the next piece of the adventure.
 Repeat until credits roll.

-The game never pressures you with any meaningful challenge, the only set back I had was when I was raided.
+The game never pressures you with any meaningful challenge, the only setback I had was when I was raided.
 I love AI raids in survival games, but again, I was only disappointed.